thooks1203/echodeed/BCA_Demo_Script_2025-09-18.md

 ### Your BCA-Specific Solution
 > "What you're about to see is this platform specifically configured for BCA's 360 middle school students across grades 6-8.
 We're not showing you a generic demo—this is your school, with your local Burlington community partners, designed around Christian values and educational excellence."

-### Key Benefits Preview
+### 🌟 KEY BENEFITS PREVIEW (HIGHLIGHT THESE!)
-- **Child Safety First**: 100% COPPA compliant with AI crisis detection and mandatory reporting
+- **🛡️ Child Safety First**: 100% COPPA compliant with AI crisis detection and mandatory reporting
-- **Family Engagement**: Dual reward system involving both students and parents
+- **👨‍👩‍👧‍👦 Family Engagement**: Dual reward system involving both students and parents
-- **Educational Value**: SEL standards alignment with Christian character development
+- **📚 Educational Value**: SEL standards alignment with Christian character development
-- **Community Connection**: Local Burlington sponsors creating real community impact
+- **🏪 Community Connection**: Local Burlington sponsors creating real community impact
+- **💎 TOKEN SYSTEM LIVE**: 230 $ECHO tokens showing in demo accounts - OPERATIONAL!

 > "Let me show you exactly how this works for BCA..."